World Congress of Finno-Ugric Peoples

-World Congress of Finno-Ugric Peoples is the representative forum of Finno-Ugric and Samoyedic people.
+World Congress of Finno-Ugric Peoples (often shortened to Fenno-Ugria) is the representative forum of Finno-Ugric and Samoyedic peoples (i.e. Uralic peoples).
 The forum is not related to any government or political party.
 The goals of the forum is to "develop and protect national identity, cultures and languages of Finno-Ugric peoples, to promote cooperation between Finno-Ugric peoples, to discuss topical issues and to identify solutions, and to realise the right of Finno-Ugric peoples to self-determination in accordance with international norms and principles".

+Organization

+Although the congress itself is independently organized and run with no relation to any government or political party, the congress' forums are organized and run by the respective host nation, and as such are often used as diplomatic gatherings for the respective nations as member nations' presidents will be in attendance.